 You will want a weight forward floating line on most of your rods.
 For spring creek rods you could also use a double taper floating line.
 Some anglers like a short sink tip for streamer fishing but a floating line will do just fine with streamers.

 A reel with a decent disk drag is nice.
 The reel basically just holds your line most of the time so you don't need the highest end reel.
 If cost is an issue put more into the rod than the reel.
 Redington and Temple Fork make some nice lower priced reels in the $100-$200 range that are great for saving some money.
-Other great reels are made by Ross, Galvan, Lampson, Loop and Orvis.
+Other great reels are made by Ross, Sage, Galvan, Lampson, Loop and Orvis.

 Either pant or chest style waders work great.
 Hip waders are a little too short.
 Gore-tex or breathable waders are the best bet and most comfortable.
 Team a pair of stocking foot waders up with some wading boots.
 Avoid studded boots for float fishing since they can damage the boats.
 Waders are not always needed during the summer months.
 For wet wading a pair of sun pants or shorts teamed with some neoprene booties or thick socks under wading boots does the trick.
 Please note that Yellowstone National Park does NOT allow felt boots.